alexpdp7/alexpdp7/programming/python/project_setup.md

 Use `flake8` to gate changes.
 Use `flake8-black` to prevent committed code which does not follow Black style.

-## Evaluate the use of mypy

-If you think it will benefit your codebase, consider integrating mypy as soon as possible.

 # Version control

 ## Use a minimal gitignore file